You’re in a long-term relationship but have feelings for someone else.

 Being happy with and around your significant other does not exclude the possibility of having a crush or being happy with and around other people.
 Feeling a crush or attraction for something else is exciting and can be tempting to pursue, but are you willing to risk losing a committed relationship?

 Should I tell my current partner why I am breaking up with them if I want to pursue my feelings for the other person?

 If you have decided to end your current relationship in order to see if your feelings for this other person are reciprocated, you face a dilemma.
 You could tell your partner about your feelings and use that as a good reason to break up with them.
 Or you could not.

 There is no right or wrong answer.
 If your feelings for someone else are the primary reason why you no longer want to be in a relationship with your partner, you might have to bite the bullet and tell them.
-It’s an act of kindness to provide some sort of closure for your partner rather than leave them confused and not knowing what went wrong.
+It’s an act of kindness and respect to provide some sort of closure for your partner rather than leave them confused and not knowing what went wrong.